Annual Clothing Allowance

 - VA Form 10-8678 - Application for Annual Clothing Allowance

-- VA.gov - Annual clothing allowance overview
+- VA.gov - Annual clothing allowance overview and current rates

 Frequently asked questions